 There are a lot of ways to make money online.
 You can start a blog, open an Etsy shop, participate in Amazon FBA, or even create and sell information products like eBooks or courses.
 Or, you can sell services as a freelancer or use popular sites to earn extra money each month as a usability tester, search engine evaluator, or survey taker.
 When you think about it, there are many ways to make an online income each month.

-But, perhaps one of the most popular and sought after ways of earning an online income is affiliate marketing.
+But, perhaps one of the most popular and sought-after ways of earning an online income is affiliate marketing.

-And this is becoming a favorite online marketing technique for both advertisers and affiliates.
+And this is becoming a favorite online marketing method for both advertisers and affiliates.
 Why?
 The seller makes a sale they otherwise may not have received, and you get a piece of the earnings – win, win.

 On top of flexibility in sharing, HubPages has affiliate programs built right into their platform.
 As a ‘Hubber,’ you can easily take part in the HubPages Amazon Program and their eBay Program, too.
 This means you can create hubs that are almost instantly set up to be monetized!